mify-io/mify/docs/docs/guides/extra-features/configs.md

 # Using configuration in your application

-All backend services generated with mify contain code required for accessing application configs.
+All mify services have simple generated interface to read static configs.

 ## Working with static configuration